lnashier/glow/CONTRIBUTING.md

 9. **Merge**: Once your pull request has been approved and passes any required tests, it will be merged into the main codebase.
 Congratulations on your contribution!

-Thank you for taking the time to contribute to Glow.
+Thank you for taking the time to contribute to `glow`.
 Your contributions help make the project better for everyone.
 If you have any questions or need assistance with contributing, don't hesitate to reach out to the project maintainers.

 Happy coding!